ytsaurus/ytsaurus/yt/documentation/en/_includes/overview/try-yt.md

 ## Kubernetes

-Currently, a version of {{product-name}} is available for self-installation without support for the SQL query language.
-The corresponding code will be made freely available in the near future.

 To deploy {{product-name}} in Kubernetes, it is recommended to use the [operator](https://github.com/ytsaurus/yt-k8s-operator).
 Ready-made docker images with operator, UI, server components and examples can be found on [dockerhub](https://hub.docker.com/u/ytsaurus).

 ### Deployment in a Kubernetes cluster